Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-FAQs.md

 -	Add a contact
 -	Get a contact thumb nail photo

-**Note**:  Currently only contact data for organization is available.
-Personal contact data will be available soon.

 **Insights and relationships:  TrendingAround and WorkingWith**

 Currently there are two relationships that you can query for: **TrendingAround** and **WorkingWith**.
 Both these relationships work with the **Files** and **User** entities.